ymilki/pushmanager/README.md

 The following terms are used by pushmanager:

 * Push - The entire process of deploying code to the production environment
-* Push Request - A branch that is can be included in a push
+* Push Request - A branch that can be included in a push
 * Pushee - A developer who has push requests in a push
 * Pushmaster - The privileged user who manages a push and ultimately runs all the commands to deploy a push
 * Deploy Branch - A special branch that contains all the push requests in a push
 * Pickme - A push request that a developer wants to include in a push
 * Certification - Once a push has been deployed to master and is accepted, it should be explicitly marked as good.
 This typically means the deploy-branch